 The Manual includes instructions for using and managing the Product.
 Pictures, charts, images and all other information hereinafter are for description and explanation only.
 The information contained in the Manual is subject to change, without notice, due to firmware updates or other reasons.
+Please find the latest version of this Manual at the mstar website: www.mstarvision.com.
 Please use this Manual with the guidance and assistance of professionals trained in supporting the Product.